Corey Lewandowski’s House Testimony Quickly Devolves Into a Total Mess

 But Lewandowski did reveal some nuggets of new information, if minor.
 Under questioning from Rep. Hank Johnson (D-GA), Lewandowksi said that he was not reluctant to deliver Trump’s message to Sessions and only did not do so because he went on vacation—a remark that prompted laughs from the Democratic side of the dais.

+Earlier in the day, accompanying website domains, including standwithcorey.com and istandwithcorey.com, were also registered.
+The person or organization behind them also took steps to conceal their identity, employing a service that hides website registration details.

+And during a brief recess in the hearing, Lewandowski’s Twitter account posted a link to the Stand With Corey website, which “just launched to help a potential Senate run.”

-Lewandowski, who’s expected to soon kick off a U.S. Senate bid in his home state of New Hampshire, did impress perhaps the only person he needed to: His old boss.
-After he wrapped his opening remarks, Trump tweeted his approval, saying Lewandowski delivered a “beautiful” opening statement.
+And early on, Lewandowski did impress perhaps the only person he needed to: His old boss.
+After he wrapped his opening remarks, Trump tweeted his approval, saying he delivered a “beautiful” opening statement.